When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What you need to know about surviving toddler tantrums.

-You can feel like it’s impossible to even leave the house because of your screaming, unreasonable toddler.
-It can get to a point where you’re asking yourself, “Why am I so bad at being a parent?”
+You might feel like you can’t leave the house because of your unpredictable toddler.
+It gets to a point where you ask yourself, “Why am I so bad at this?”

 Key Takeaways

-• Avoid punishing or giving in to unreasonable demands during tantrums, as this can reinforce negative behavior.
+• Avoid punishment or giving in to unreasonable demands, as these reactions can reinforce the behavior.

-• Consult a doctor if tantrums become more frequent, intense, or occur past the age of 4, as they may indicate an underlying issue.
+• Consult a pediatrician if tantrums become violent, frequent, or continue past age 4.

 What Are Toddler Tantrums?